Help Dog Diarrhea With These 5 Natural Remedies

 Our furry friends can't talk, so it's down to us to know when something is wrong and try to work out the cause of the problem so it doesn't happen again.

-Although the odd bout of diarrhea is incredibly normal for both humans and dogs, and nothing to concern yourself with, knowing the signs and indicators of something more serious is imperative as a pet parent, like the following:
+Although the odd bout of loose stool is incredibly normal for both humans and dogs, and nothing to concern yourself with, knowing the signs and indicators of something more serious is imperative as a pet parent, like the following:

 - Loss of appetite